th0rz05/safe-dl-framework/docs/module2.md

 Enter epsilon value: → 0.02
 ```

-The final values are saved to the profile YAML under `evasion_attacks → fgsm → epsilon`.
+The final values are saved to the profile YAML under `evasion → fgsm → epsilon`.

 This centralized setup ensures that: